AmrGody-Smart-Solutions/OpenTKTut/Readme.md

 - view color material
 -- added abilty to change spheres' color
 -  added abilty to change spheres' center of rotation
 -  added abilty to change   angle of roation for axis specified by remote center
+-  added abilty to change   velocity  of roation around remote center

 **here is an example**